Characters debuting in Street Fighter III.

 - Continuity Drift: Strangely, Hugo's character bio in 2nd Impact doesn't mention any of the other Andore relatives from Final Fight (Junior, Father, Grandfather, and Uncle), instead mentioning that his parents were farmers from Germany and that he has two younger sisters.

-- David Versus Goliath: He's the single tallest character in the entire series.
-Even up against behemoths like Zangief, Birdie, or T. Hawk, he's always going to be the big man.
+- David vs. Goliath: He's the second tallest character in the entire series behind Abigail.
+Even up against behemoths like Zangief, Birdie, or T. Hawk, he's almost always going to be the big man.

 - Did You Just Flip Off Cthulhu?: In Ultra he does this to none other than Bison."I do not take orders from you.
 Now YOU listen!"